-Crucially, his father’s last words being a woman’s name seared into Bruce’s memory plays a pivotal role as the only thing capable of shocking him out of the same rage he witnessed his father embrace when his world was threatened.
+Crucially, his father’s last words being a woman’s name seared into Bruce’s memory plays a pivotal role as the only thing capable of shocking him out of his rage – the same rage he witnessed his father embrace when his world was threatened.
 Unlike the DCEU’s Superman, Bruce Wayne has no fatherly wisdom guiding him, as he is “older now than my father ever was.”
 He has no example to follow beyond his dreamlike memory of his father’s defiant death – the “magical thinking of orphan boys” he shares with Lex Luthor.
 Yet it’s the love for his mother – given a voice by Superman’s love of his mother – that saves him.
 And in the final act, Superman becomes Batman’s hero by sacrificing himself for the woman who had become his world, just as Martha Kent had been Jonathan’s, and Martha Wayne had been Thomas’s.

 For those fond of the film, doubts about the inclusion of Bruce Wayne’s origin were met with one of the most unforgettable adaptations, more essential to the story than even most comic treatments of Batman.
 For those not so fond, it’s at least obvious that the scene was put to some narrative function, informing who this version of Bruce Wayne is and is becoming, whether fans enjoy the ride or not.